metamystical/mdht/README.md

 along with mutableSalt, as provided by whomever stored the data.
 If the target is unknown, it can be computed with makeMutableTarget (if k and mutableSalt are known) or makeImmutableTarget (if v is known).

+stop stops timers and closes the udp connection, thus stopping the DHT.

 Argument | Description
 ---------|------------